Fly-tipping Action Wales needs your help to create a future for Wales that is free from fly-tipping.

 We work with over 50 partners, including the 22 Local Authorities across Wales, the national police and fire services and Natural Resources Wales to reduce the number of cases of fly-tipping until Wales becomes free from this crime.

-These incidents cost the Welsh taxpayer £2 million to clear up.
+In 2017/18 over 35,000 fly-tipping incidents were recorded in Wales, costing the Welsh taxpayer more than £2 million to clear up.

 Fly-tipping is a crime.
 If caught you could face fines of up to £50,000 or imprisonment.